 Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

-Today I’m going to show you one of my absolute favorite cooking techniques of all time: braising.
-It is super easy to do and will greatly enhance everything that you cook.
+As a chef, braising is one of my all time favorite cooking methods because it is extremely easy to do and will greatly enhance everything you cook.

 The art of braising is basically the slow cooker before the slow cooker was the slow cooker.
 You can braise meat, chicken, pork and even vegetables.
-The concept starts with a quick sauté, the addition of liquid and a low, slow cook it until it’s nice and tender.
-It’s super simple!
+The concept starts with a quick sauté, the addition of a liquid and a low, slow roast on the stove until it’s nice and tender.
+It’s couldn’t be easier!

 How to Braise a Pot Roast

 - Select a large piece of meat, like a top round roast.
 Season it on all sides with salt and pepper.
-You will season the same way if you choose to use chicken or pork.
+Season the same way if you choose to use chicken or pork.

 - Once the vegetables have sautéed for 3-4 minutes to activate the flavors, add some beef stock.
 If you’re using chicken or pork, feel free to use chicken stock instead.
 Be sure to season it very well because this liquid is going to further season the roast over the duration of the cooking period, making it extremely flavorful.
 Feel free to give it a taste to make sure you’ve seasoned it enough.

-- Once the roast is done cooking, take the lid off and remove the pot from the cooktop.
+- Once the roast is done cooking, take the lid off and remove the pot from the stovetop.
 Plate the roast and veggies in a cassoulet dish or dish of your choice.
 Enjoy.

-*I like my pot roast to be almost like shredded beef or barbacoa.
-If you prefer yours to be medium to medium-well, you’re not going to cook it for very long.
+*I like pot roast to be like shredded beef or barbacoa.
+If you prefer yours to medium-to-medium-well, you’re not going to cook it for very long.
 It can also go in the oven if you want to cook it for long periods of time.
-I prefer to do it right on the cooktop so that I can control the temperature with my hand.
+I prefer to do it right on the stovetop so that I can control the temperature with my hand.